imryan/swift-blackjack-lab-ios-0616/README.md

 1. Create a `House` class.
 It should be a subclass of the `Player` class.

-2. Override the superclass's initializer to set the `wallet` property to `1000`.
+2. Override the superclass's initializer to set the `tokens` property to `1000`.

 3. Add a calculated property `mustHit` that returns a boolean of whether the house must take a new card or not.
 Treat the "house rules" as staying at a score of seventeen (17).